AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ```

 If a custom `extnodefile=` is used, it must have the section header `[extnodes]` or a custom header as described in [extnodes](#extnodes).

+Also see [Node Resolutuion](../adv-topics/noderesolution.md) for information on how to configure node lookups.

 **This option does not appear in the default `rpt.conf`.**